A previous study found that 80%80\%80% of people preferred drin... | Channels for Pearson+

 1

-Identify the problem as a binomial distribution problem where the probability of success (preferring Pepsi) is 0.8, and the sample size is 100.
+Identify the problem as a binomial distribution problem where the probability of success (preferring Coca Cola) is 0.2 (since 80% prefer Pepsi, 20% prefer Coca Cola).

 Use the normal approximation to the binomial distribution.
-The mean (μ) of the distribution is calculated as n * p, where n is the sample size and p is the probability of success.
-So, μ = 100 * 0.8.
+For a binomial distribution with parameters n (number of trials) and p (probability of success), the mean (μ) is given by μ = np and the standard deviation (σ) is given by σ = sqrt(np(1-p)).

-Convert the problem to a standard normal distribution problem by finding the z-score.
-The z-score is calculated using the formula z = (X - μ) / σ, where X is the number of successes (60 in this case).

-Use the standard normal distribution table or a calculator to find the probability corresponding to the calculated z-score.
-This will give the probability of observing 60 or more people preferring Pepsi in the sample.
+Convert the binomial problem to a normal distribution problem by finding the z-scores for 10 and 11 using the formula z = (X - μ) / σ, where X is the number of successes.
+Then, use the standard normal distribution to find the probability that the number of people preferring Coca Cola is between 10 and 11.

 Watch next